Ricky Newman

 Richard Adrian Newman (born 5 August 1970) is an English football coach and former professional footballer who played as a utility player.

 He notably played in the Premier League for Crystal Palace for several seasons and in the Football League for Millwall, Reading, Brentford and Aldershot Town.
 Described as a "tough tackler", he also played non-League football for Maidstone United and Cranleigh.

 Following retirement he briefly moved into coaching and managed Aldershot Town's reserve team during the 2008–09 season.

 Career

 Crystal Palace

 Newman began his career in the youth system at Crystal Palace and signed his first professional contract in January 1988.
-Palace's promotions through the divisions meant that Newman had a slow start to life at Selhurst Park, but after winning a First Division championship medal at the end of the 1993–94 season, he went on to become a regular in the Premier League during 1994–95, making 46 appearances and scoring three goals.
-Newman left Crystal Palace in July 1995, having made 62 appearances and scored three goals during seven-and-a-half years as a professional at Selhurst Park.
+Palace's promotions through the divisions meant that Newman had a slow start to life at Selhurst Park and he time on loan at Fourth Division club Maidstone United late in the 1991–92 season.
+After winning a First Division championship medal at the end of the 1993–94 season, he went on to become a regular in the Premier League during 1994–95, making 46 appearances and scoring three goals.
+Newman left Crystal Palace in July 1995, having made 62 appearances and scored three goals during seven and a half years as a professional at Selhurst Park.

-Maidstone United (loan)

-On 28 February 1992, Newman joined Fourth Division strugglers Maidstone United on loan until the end of the 1991–92 season.
-He made 10 appearances and scored one goal during his spell.